 - How do French teachers use grammar test scores to inform next steps?

 - Do the ‘Growth Mindset’ assemblies have resonance in the classroom or is there a fundamental contradiction in the way we give value to performance goals over mastery goals?

 - What are the features of an effective feedback and marking policy that secures improvement over time without creating unsustainable workload pressure?

 - Do our very most able students have a positive experience in Geography?
 How do we know?
 What does that actually look like?
 Is there a teacher CPD issue to address in this specific area?

 - Have we got our setting policy right and how would we know?

 This transition is a gradual one.
 It requires a degree of trust on all sides.
 You need to let people get closer to the details if you want them to understand them; if you keep scrutiny at a distance, then you have to accept that flawed Hard Cycle data will dominate – because that’s all there is.
-This is a live discussion at Highbury Grove.
 It’s challenging, not just in terms of the principles but also in practice.
 Do governors have time to really get in amongst the details?
 Certainly school leaders do but working governors can’t rely on attending meetings to understand the schools they govern.
 Not any more.
 And that’s a challenge.

 Importantly, accountability informed by Soft Cycle feedback isn’t actually soft.
 In combination with the hard data it’s more rigorous and, hopefully, it is more accurate, more meaningful and more productive.
 It’s just a bit messy and rough around the edges.
 I think we can live with that.
 Especially if we’re serious about measuring what we value.